-Please follow guidelines specified in the scientific inquiry project coversheet prided in the 2007 Science education internship syllabus.
+Please follow guidelines specified in the scientific inquiry project on page 22 in this syllabus.

 Laboratory safety plan:

 Please follow guidelines below as well as any additional guidelines specified by your university supervisor.

 Why is laboratory learning important in science education?
 Also, how will you assess student's laboratory work and learning?
 Describe the types of assessments you will use and the percentage of your course grade that lab will make up. (maximum 350 words/double-spaced)